What's happening now?

 - Provide zero-emission, high capacity transit to future residents, employees, and visitors of a new mixed-use district west of Highway 30

-- Rebuild NW 23rd Avenue from NW Lovejoy to NW Vaughn, supporting the vitality of one of Northwest Portland's most vibrant streets
+- Rehabilitate NW 23rd Avenue from NW Lovejoy Street to NW Vaughn Street, supporting the vitality of one of Northwest Portland's most vibrant streets

 Key facts about the extension